tvkent/GenomeSize/README.md

 ##GenomeSize

-###Will continue to finish, but enough is here to copy the pipeline
+###Note: Will continue to finish, but enough is here to copy the pipeline

 Failed attempt to predict genome size with GBS sequencing data